alt-code/AutoSpark/README.md

 mv NASA_access_log_Jul95 nasalogs
 ```

-Loading data
+### Loading the data onto the cluster
 ```
-node node autospark-load.js
+node autospark-load.js

-Follow instructions on cmd line
+Note: Follow the instructions on command line
 ```

-Submitting the job
+### Submitting the job to spark cluster
 ```
 node autospark-submit.js

-Follow the instructions on cmd line
+Note: Follow the instructions on command line
 ```

-Tear down the cluster
+### Tear down the cluster
 ```
 node autospark-teardown.js

-Follow the instructions on cmd line
+Note: Follow the instructions on command line
 ```

-### Instructions for launching clusters using Ubuntu OS
+## Instructions for launching clusters using Ubuntu OS

 1. Updates the driver machine
 ```